 I have an analog trigger scale, and the PMR-30 measured at a fairly light 3lbs, which is great, but it doesn’t tell the whole story.

-The trigger is suuuuuuper smooth and even across a very short pull, with a crisp break that is frankly better than it has any right to be, with little pre-travel whatsoever.
+The trigger is super smooth and even across a very short pull, with a crisp break that is frankly better than it has any right to be, with little pre-travel whatsoever.
 The fact that this trigger is in a sub-$350 gun absolutely baffles me.

 I’m a machinist.
 I’ve taken this gun apart.
 I still can’t tell you how they managed to make this trigger this good.
 But they did, and I love it.
 Other manufacturers, take note.